 Tips on Using the First Person Pronouns in the Academic Papers

 Many students face a lot of problems when they need to write a scholarly article.
 They should follow different requirements concerning style, references, etc. Furthermore, one of the general difficulties in the research papers is the proper use of the first-person pronouns.
-This article aims to discuss some critical issues of when it is possible and when it is better to avoid using the first-person pronouns in your writing.

 Do you know that till the 1920s there were no prohibitions regarding the use of the first-person pronouns?
 Typically, researchers used “I” and “we” where and when they wanted.
 It was a sign that it was your own thought and the academic community highly evaluated it.
 A little bit later, it became fashionable to use the third person and passive constructions for writing scientific papers.
 It is hard to answer precisely why it happened.
 However, we suggest that it aimed to avoid plagiarism.
 Nowadays, we have mixed rules on which pronouns we should use in our writings.